rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/logging/splunk/_index.md

 >**Prerequisites:**
 >
 >- Configure HTTP event collection for your Splunk Server (Splunk Enterprise or Splunk Cloud).
->- Enable all tokens, and then create a new token.
+>- Either create a new token or copy an existing token.
 >
 >For more information, see [Splunk Documentation](http://docs.splunk.com/Documentation/Splunk/7.1.2/Data/UsetheHTTPEventCollector#About_Event_Collector_tokens).